rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

-# Building a Packet Sniffer in Python — Full Step-by-Step Guide (Easy English)
+# Building a Packet Sniffer in Python — Full Step-by-Step Guide

-This is the complete, merged guide for building a packet sniffer in Python, combining all parts of the tutorial series in order.
-Each section below was originally a separate part — now put together as one full walkthrough from start to finish.
+This is the complete, guide for building a packet sniffer in Python.

 ## Table of Contents